Join Us

 Our primary goal is to develop innovative methods for "data-driven large-scale NGS analysis" and to gain new biological insights into "higher-order genome mechanisms" that can only be obtained by such large-scale analysis.
 How can we achieve important discoveries from a large amount of NGS data?
 Which of the many results obtained are biologically meaningful?
 What should we do to deepen the analysis further?
 How should we verify our results about the higher-order mechanisms?
 Can we trust the quality of the input data, or should we account for individual differences and noise?
 A number of questions arise during the analysis of real NGS data.
 Our lab helps students cultivate the knowledge and experience necessary to answer these questions, enabling them to become the next generation of talented researchers who can make fundamental discoveries from a mixed bag of data in the sea of information.

 This page provides an introduction to the research style and daily life of the Nakato Lab.
-If you are interested in joining our lab, please contact Ryuichiro Nakato with your CV and a short research statement describing your background, interests, and expected research topic in our lab.
-You are also welcome to visit our lab if you are in the area.
+If you are interested in joining our lab, please contact Ryuichiro Nakato with your CV and a short research statement describing your background, interests, and how they relate to one or more of our current research directions.
 We are all looking forward to meeting you!

 Contents